trinitrotloen/frostybot-js/README.md

 ```
 frostybot accounts:add stub=mystub exchange=binance apikey="<apikey>" secret="<secret>" subaccount="Algo-Trading"
 ```

-**Important:** On FTX, the subaccount parameter is case-sensitive and required if your are using a subaccount.
-It is not required for other exchanges.
-If using a subacocunt in FTX, make sure that it is exactly the same as the name on the exchange.
-The API keys will be tested with the exchange when you add them so you can be sure they work correctly.
-Once your API keys have been added, you're ready to start using Frostybot!

 ## Usage

 Frostybot can take orders from the commandline and from webhooks or API requests.
 The commandline commands are the same as the commands provided in a webhook.
 They can be provided in inline command format, or in JSON format.
 Lets go through a couple of inline commands so that you can get a feel for how it works.
 These commands can be supplied on your Linux commandline, or in the message box of a Tradingview alert: